PharmGKB/PharmCAT/docs/disclaimers.md

 ### A. Allele and Genotype Determination

-1. PharmCAT uses [gene allele definitions from CPIC](https://www.pharmgkb.org/page/pgxGeneRef), with exceptions as noted in [Gene Definition Exceptions document](/methods/gene-definition-exceptions/).
+1. PharmCAT uses gene allele definitions included in the CPIC database, with exceptions as noted in [Gene Definition Exceptions document](/methods/gene-definition-exceptions/).
 For allele definitions and the positions used in PharmCAT, see the [gene definition tables](https://github.com/PharmGKB/PharmCAT/releases).
 2. PharmCAT results are dependent on the supplied vcf calls for the queried positions (for technical information about PharmCAT input formatting and requirements, please go to [pharmcat.org](http://pharmcat.org/)).
-PharmCAT does not assume any reference calls for positions missing from the submitted vcf; all missing queried positions are not considered in the allele determination process.
-See the [gene definition tables](https://github.com/PharmGKB/PharmCAT/releases) for more information about what positions are queried in the vcf.
+PharmCAT does not assume any reference calls for positions missing from the submitted vcf file; all missing queried positions are not considered in the allele determination process.
+See the [gene definition tables](https://github.com/PharmGKB/PharmCAT/releases) for more information about what positions are queried in the vcf file.
 Missing positions might alter the assigned genotype, subsequent phenotype prediction and CPIC recommendation.
-If the supplied vcf is missing positions, those positions will be noted in Section 3: Allele Calls for each gene of this report.
-For the most reliable allele determination, reference calls as well as variant calls in the vcf for every queried position must be provided by the user.
+If the supplied vcf file is missing positions, those positions will be noted in Section 3: Allele Calls for each gene of this report.
+For the most reliable allele determination, reference calls as well as variant calls in the vcf file for every queried position must be provided by the user.
-3. For cytochrome P450 genes, TPMT, DPYD, and SLCO1B1, the \*1 (or
+3. For cytochrome P450 genes, TPMT, NUDT15, UGT1A1, and SLCO1B1, the \*1 allele is defined by the absence of
-    reference in case of DPYD) allele is defined by the absence of variation specified in the gene definition tables.
-This allele cannot be identified by variants; rather, \*1 is assigned by default when no variation for the queried positions is reported in the submitted vcf.
-It is always possible un-interrogated variation can occur which could potentially affect allele function, but because it is undetected, the assignment would be defaulted to a \*1 allele and normal function.
+    variation specified in the gene definition tables.
+This allele cannot be identified by variants; rather, \*1 is assigned by default when no variation for the queried positions is reported in the submitted vcf file.
+The same is true for all other genes with multiple variant positions in the definition table (CACNA1S, CFTR, DPYD, RYR1): the reference sequence is the default result when variants are not reported in the vcf file.
+It is always possible un-interrogated variation can occur which could potentially affect allele function, but because it is undetected, the assignment would be defaulted to a \*1 (or reference) allele and normal function.
-4. For all genes, variation reported in the vcf but NOT included in the gene definition table will not be considered during allele assignment.
-There is a possibility that any such variation results in a reduced or no activity allele which could lead to inaccurate phenotype and CPIC recommendation, similar to the situation in point iii, above.
+4. For all genes, variation reported in the vcf file but NOT included in the gene definition table will not be considered during allele assignment.
+There is a possibility that any such variation results in a reduced or no activity allele which could lead to inaccurate phenotype and CPIC recommendation, similar to the situation in point 3, above.
-5. PharmCAT matches variants to genotypes using unphased data (unless phased data is provided in the vcf and noted as such, see [pharmcat.org](http://pharmcat.org/) for details).
+5. PharmCAT matches variants to genotypes assuming unphased data (unless phased data is provided in the vcf file and noted as such, see [pharmcat.org](http://pharmcat.org/) for details).
 The assumption is that defined alleles exist in trans configuration, i.e. on opposite chromosomes, with exceptions noted in Section 3: Allele Calls under